 -

-A combined selection from multiple markets within a single fixture, priced as one bet.
-The quality of the pricing algorithm varies between operators, and coverage is not uniform across all sports and competitions.
+Also known as Bet Builders, these combine selections from multiple markets within a single fixture, priced as one bet.
+The quality of the pricing algorithm varies between operators, while coverage isn’t uniform across all sports and competitions.

 - In-Play / Live Betting